FAQs (Frequently Asked Questions)

 This course teaches you how to navigate in coastal and inland waters, the conditions in which you're most likely to be cruising aboard a chartered sailboat or powerboat.

-What is the CYA Coastal Navigation Standard?
+What is the Sail Canada Basic Coastal Navigation Standard?

-What is the ASA Coastal Navigation Standard?
+What is the EXTENDED course?

 Are there any prerequisites to this course?